 Arriving and Setting up

-With there being two of us for this particular recording, Shelly and I arrived at St Athanasius’ Primary School at precisely 8am and were greeted by the school caretaker.
+With there being two of us for this particular recording, I arrived at St Athanasius’ Primary School at precisely 8am and were greeted by the school caretaker.
 Within moments he had helped us in with all the kit.
 Given that most groups were no more than 30 children at a time we decided it would be easier (and potentially quieter) to record in the ICT Suite rather than the school hall.
 This meant a trip in the lift – but still it took very little time to get the kit unloaded and into position.

 We were then made toast and coffee, and warmly welcomed by the Head Teacher Mr Farrell.